 Calendar Description: An examination of the legal principles governing the conduct of states and other subjects of international law.
-Topics studied will include the creation and ascertainment of international law, application of international law in domestic and international tribunals, sovereign immunity, diplomatic relations, law of armed conflict, international protection of human rights, and international environmental protection.
+Topics studied will include the creation and ascertainment of international law, application of international law in domestic and international tribunals, state jurisdiction of territory and person, sovereign immunity, diplomatic relations, law of armed conflict, international protection of human rights, and international environmental protection.

 Purpose and Orientation: The course introduces students to the basic principles and structure of international law.
-It is designed to acquaint students with the international legal framework and its relevance to Canadian law, and to provide a foundation for those interested in further study of particular areas of international law (e.g. human rights, environmental protection, trade and investments, etc.) The topics to be studied will include; the history and sources of international law, international legal persons, the relationship between international and domestic law, state jurisdiction over territory and persons, sovereign immunity, United Nations system and other international institutions, state responsibility for breaches of international law, and some discussion on the use of force.
+It is designed to acquaint students with the international legal framework and its relevance to Canadian law, and to provide a foundation for those interested in further study of particular areas of international law (e.g. human rights, environmental protection, trade and investments, etc.) The topics to be studied will include; the history and sources of international law, international legal persons, the relationship between international and domestic law, state jurisdiction over territory, water, and persons, sovereign immunity, United Nations system and other international institutions, state responsibility for breaches of international law, and some discussion on permissible use of force under international law.

-Course Materials: International Law, 2/e Doctrine, Practice, and Theory by John H. Currie, Craig Forcese, Joanna Harrington and Valerie Oosterveld.
-Irwin Law Inc. January, 2014.
+Course Materials: International Law, 3/e Doctrine, Practice, and Theory by John H. Currie, Craig Forcese, Joanna Harrington, and Valerie Oosterveld.
+Irwin Law Inc. September, 2022.

 Teaching and Assessment: The course will be taught by a combination of lectures and class discussion.
-Assessment will be primarily by way of an open book final examination but may include a mid-term examination or assignment.
+Assessment will be primarily by way of an open book final examination.
 A limited number of students also have the option of writing a minor research paper.